denniskniep/envoy-http-connect-tunnel-demo/README.md

 # Overview
 Using [Envoyproxy](https://www.envoyproxy.io) to tunnel tcp traffic (in this case ssh) through http.
-This is done through an HTTPConnect.
+This is done through an HTTPConnect Proxy.

 [SSH-Client] --tcp--> [HTTP-Connect-Proxy-Client] --tcpOverHttp--> [Envoy] --tcp--> [SSH-Server]

-# Run
+# Run Demo
 ```
 docker-compose up
 ```